AlexandreMarcos94/AlexandreMarcos94/README.md

 ## About me

 I want to discover new languages and improve my english.
-I don't know what kind of developper i want to be.
+I want to be a future cybersecurity man (specilaty unknow for the moment).
 Don't hesitate to contact me if you need.

 Have a nice day ! 😄